JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/code_completion.md

 **Example**:
 [CompletionContributor](https://github.com/JetBrains/intellij-plugins/blob/master/osmorc/src/org/osmorc/manifest/completion/OsgiManifestCompletionContributor.java)
-for completing keywords in MANIFEST.MF files.
+for completing keywords in MANIFEST.MF files

 Items shown in the completion list are represented by instances of the